Why Is My Air Conditioner Blowing Hot Air? A Florida Tech Explains

-Warm or hot air coming from the vents of your AC?
+Feel warm or even hot air coming from the vents of your AC?
+That’s a problem.

 Wrong thermostat setting